KyleTryon/techsquidtv.com-vue/content/blog/Testing_shell_scripts_with_bats.md

 If you haven't written a lot of Bash in the past, you've probably written fairly linear scripts, without functions, all in a single file.
 For small scripts that may be find but let's take a look at how we can write our Bash in a way that's manageable and testable.

 There are two main ways to approach writing testable Bash:
-1. Write small singe-purpose scripts that could be executed in sequential order.
+1. Write small single-purpose scripts that could be executed in sequential order.
 2. Create a "main" script, and define "functions" in one or more dependency scripts.

 In this tutorial, we are going to go with option two and define functions in a separate file.
+Option two is a little more simple for testing, and most folks are unaware you can even write functions in Bash.

 Start a new directory and create two files: `main.sh` and `functions.sh`.